~12 min read

 Structural / Niche

-Rule of thumb: When in doubt, use a measure.
-Measures don't consume per-row memory, they respond dynamically to user selections, and they're almost always the right choice.
-Only reach for calculated columns or calculated tables when you have a specific structural reason.
+Key Insight: When in doubt, use a measure.
+Seriously.
+Measures do not consume per-row memory, they respond dynamically to whatever the user selects, and they're the right choice roughly 99% of the time.
+Only reach for calculated columns or calculated tables when you have a specific structural reason to.

 Which Calculation Type Should You Use?